JanBurp/FlexyAdmin/readme.txt

 /site/config/database.php						- online database settings
-/site/config/database_local.php			- local database settings, you don't need to upload this /site/config/flexyadmin_config.php	- here you can override settings for flexyadmin (use only if you know what you're doing) /site/models/ 											- here you can put frontend modules, which are special models /site/plugins/											- here you can put admin plugins (backend) /site/views/												- folder with all your views, your html/php code!
+/site/config/database_local.php			- local database settings, you don't need to upload this /site/config/flexyadmin_config.php	- here you can override settings for flexyadmin (use only if you know what you're doing) /site/helpers/ 											- here you can put your own CodeIgniter helpers /site/models/ 											- here you can put your own CodeIgniter models /site/libraries/										- here you can put your own CodeIgniter libraries and frontend modules (which are special libraries)
-/site/views/home.php								- this is you core site
+/site/plugins/											- here you can put admin plugins (models for the backend) /site/views/												- folder with all your views, where the html sits with some php /site/views/site.php								- this is you main view